lvsn/CameraNetwork/README.md

 #Special
 pigpio is a special feature for raspberry pi only.
 It enable the use of three buttons with its gpio interface to call ROS services.
 It can be added in camera controler launch file.
-The three buttons must be interfaced on: pin 4: take picture with device pin 22: take network picture pin 23: set predefined timelaps
+The three buttons must be interfaced on:
+* pin 4: take picture with device
+* pin 22: take network picture
+* pin 23: set predefined timelaps
-The pins are software debounced, and react on falling edge, no need of super user to call them.
+The pins are software debounced, and react on falling edge, no need of super user access to call them, see INSTALL.

 #Parameter Server
 * /IP : this namespace contain a dictionnarie of device name with there IP adress as value